ddysher/ml-notes/cloud-core/kubernetes/proposals/apis.md

 This document proposes an admission controller to enforce a limit on the number of event requests that the API Server will accept in a given time slice.
 In a large cluster, the amount of events can be large enough to overwhelm the API server.
-The design proposes four aspacts to limit events, i.e.
+The design proposes four aspects to limit events, i.e.

 ```go
 const (